IMAGE VIA @THESPOTDEN | INSTAGRAM

-We know, we know.
-You’d rather be outside.
+We know, we know-—you’d rather be outside.
 But since the weather in the Mile High City doesn't always allow for that, sometimes you’ve got to take it inside.
-Luckily for us, Denver is full of climbing gyms ready to train you for your first climb or your thousandth.
+Luckily for us, Denver is full of climbing gyms to help train you for your first or your thousandth climb.

 Movement’s original Denver gym in Baker and newer Denver gym in RiNo are the siblings to the shining star that is Movement Boulder.
 Fortunately, your membership to one Movement gym gives you access to ALL Movement gyms.
 Movement’s massive and modern spaces offer state-of-the-art climbing and a schedule packed with fitness classes designed to get and keep you in shape for all of your adventures within and outside the walls of Movement.
 From climbing fitness to interval training, and indoor cycling to yoga, Movement builds some seriously well-rounded athletes.

-Give the ropes a rest and give bouldering a try.
+Give the ropes a rest, and try your hand at bouldering.
 With two Denver locations, Denver Bouldering Club gives you access to 10,000 feet of bouldering space and over 400 problems maintained daily at the Central location, and 7,500 square feet and more than 150 problems at the South location.
-Denver Bouldering Club also helps you take your indoor practice outside with a monthly meetup near Denver on the second Saturday of each month.
-And since we all need some balance, DBC hosts (free!) yoga; just check their website calendar because days and times are different for each location.
+Denver Bouldering Club also helps you take your indoor practice outside by offering a meet-up near Denver on the second Saturday of each month.
+And since we all need some balance in our lives, DBC hosts (free!) yoga; just check their website calendar because days and times are different for each location.